(5 / 5)

 If anyone from CODE 41 is reading this, take it as a compliment!
 Your watch is so great that it deserves the best movement possible!

 The price is one of the first things that seduced me, since i am not in a position to throw several thousand euros after a watch.
-And after owning one, i almost feel like i didn’t pay enough!
+Yes, this is a japanese movement… But the quality of the build left me with a feeling of having paid the right amount of money for this watch.

 Because i really felt like the quality of the watch case and sapphire crystal was above what i payed for, i asked some of my friends to guess the price of the watch.
 One guessed 1000 Euros, another guessed 2000 Euros and the last one guessed 600 – 800 Euros.
 The friend who guessed the smallest price is actually a fellow watch enthusiast, and he said that what gave away the actual price of the watch was the bracelet.
 Had i given him just the case, he would have guessed higher!